euan-gwd/OrderIn/README.md

 As has stated this is a proof of code was used to show the client proof of concept.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+Site was deployed to firebase - recent changes in firebase meant deployed site is no longer available.